 Your child's overall health

 Distance from the facility.
-(This may be specified by your child's team of doctors.
+(This may be specified by your child's team of healthcare providers.
 Occasionally, a bone marrow transplant patient will be required to stay within a certain distance or travel time from the facility to ensure safety if complications arise.)

-Frequent visits to your child's transplant team will be required after discharge to determine effectiveness of treatment, detect complications, detect recurrent disease, and to manage the late effects associated with a bone marrow transplant.
+Frequent visits to your child's transplant team will be needed after discharge to determine effectiveness of treatment, find complications, find recurrent disease, and to manage the late effects associated with a bone marrow transplant.
 The frequency and duration of visits will be determined by your child's transplant team.

 Prognosis greatly depends on the following: